Temporal structures of the X-ray photoemission problem: Numerical Results and Physical Interpretation

 As the arrows in Fig.~\ref{fig:3}(a) indicate, the energy difference between $\ket{U}$ and $\ket{P}$ is

-and since $(L-1)\dl$ is the energy difference between $\epsilon_{-L+1}\z$ and $\epsilon_0\z$, it follows from Eq.~\eqref{eq:41} that
+and since $(L-1)\dl$ is the energy difference between $\epsilon_{-L+1}\z$ and $\epsilon_0\z$, it follows from Eq.~\eqref{eq:40} that

 One class of plugged states requires special handling.
 The assignment depicted by the arrows in Fig.~\ref{fig:3}(a) is inapplicable to plugged states such as $\ket{P'}$ in Fig.~\ref{fig:3}(b), in which the highest energy level $\epsilon_{L-1}\z$ is occupied; moreover, the assignment in panel (a) never yields unplugged states such as $\ket{U'}$, in which the level $\epsilon_{-(L-1)}\z$ is vacant.
-Nonetheless, the special construction described by the arrows in Fig.~\ref{fig:3}(b) associates $\ket{P'}$ with $\ket{U'}$ and guarantees the energy difference between the two states to satisfy the equality
+Nonetheless, the special construction described by the arrows in Fig.~\ref{fig:3}(b) associates $\ket{P'}$ with $\ket{U'}$ and guarantees that the energy difference between the two states satisfies the equality

 Together, the assignments in panels (a) and (b) of Fig.~\ref{fig:3} associate a unique unplugged state with each plugged state.
-The assignments can be reversed to associate a unique plugged state with each unplugged state.
-This verifies the statement above that there is a one-to-one correspondence between the plugged and unplugged states.
-Moreover, the energy difference between each unplugged state and the matching plugged state is $\eb$, as Eqs.~\eqref{eq:410}~and \eqref{eq:41} show.
+We can reverse the assignments to associate a unique plugged state with each unplugged state.
+Therefore, there is a one-to-one correspondence between the plugged and unplugged states.
+Moreover, the energy difference between each unplugged state and the matching plugged state is $\eb$, as Eqs.~\eqref{eq:42}~and \eqref{eq:43} show.